crafkin/scfses/README.md

 To download the SCF dataset, go to [the SCF website](https://www.federalreserve.gov/econres/scfindex.htm).
 Download both the "Main Survey Data" and the "Replicate Weight File."

+For example, you can download the 2016 SCF data [here](https://www.federalreserve.gov/econres/files/scf2016s.zip), the 2016 replicate weights file [here](https://www.federalreserve.gov/econres/files/scf2016rw1s.zip), and the 2016 summary extract [here](https://www.federalreserve.gov/econres/files/scfp2016s.zip).

 # Usage
 Usage notes are documented in detail in the Stata help file.

 * It is not straightforward to generate standard errors on the mean or a specified percentile of the unconditional distribution of an SCF variable.
-If you are not careful, your standard errors and confidence intervals may be too small. `scfses` follows SCF guidance on combining _imputation variability_ and _sampling variability_ to obtain standard errors.
+If you are not careful, your standard errors and confidence intervals may be too small. `scfses` follows [SCF guidance](https://www.federalreserve.gov/econres/files/Standard_Error_Documentation.pdf) on combining _imputation variability_ and _sampling variability_ to obtain standard errors.

 * `scfses` estimates imputation variability by computing the sample variance of within-implicate point estimates. `scfses` estimates sampling variability by using the information contained in the replicate draw variables to construct the distribution of the variable from the first implicate; the sample variance of that distribution represents sampling variability.
 The program combines imputation and sampling variability following the SCF guidance.